 This change in the buying process has led to the creation and proliferation of a new generation of sales playbooks.
-Playbooks have traditionally been created in the form of binders that are handed to sales teams and promptly find a permanent spot in the bookcase.
+Playbooks have traditionally been created in the form of binders that are handed to sales teams and promptly given a permanent spot in the bookcase.
 More recently, electronic playbooks have emerged as a modern substitute.
 They have, up to now, been mostly static, difficult to adapt to the rapidly changing environment, and highly prescriptive.
-While a highly prescriptive playbook may benefit new sellers or work in high transaction environments, it often does a better job of enforcing an overly simplistic seller’s journey, rather than supporting the real-world buyer’s journey.
+While a highly prescriptive playbook may benefit new sellers or work in high transaction environments, it often does a better job of enforcing an overly simplistic seller’s journey instead of supporting the real-world buyer’s journey.

 I had the opportunity recently to converse with CeCe Bazar from OpenView Labs on the topic of playbooks.
 OpenView Labs is a team of highly skilled professionals dedicated to building great companies and is an arm of OpenView Venture Partners.
 The Labs brings industry standards, functional expertise, and best practices to OpenView’s portfolio of expansion-stage companies.
-CeCe recently published a blog post entitled “Is Your Company’s Sales Playbook Actually Helping Your Sales Team Sell?”
+CeCe recently published a blog post titled, Does Your Sales Playbook Need a Makeover?
 It’s informative and includes a list of content to include in your sales playbook.
 Check it out.

 Contact us if you’d like us to tell you more or schedule a demo.